-Key Combination Description

-Alt - ← / Alt - → Go backward/go forward.

-Alt - 1 Open the parent directory.

-← , → , ↑ , ↓ Select an item.

-Alt - ı Or Enter Open an item.
+Key Combination Description Alt $- \leftarrow /$ Alt $- \rightarrow$ Go backward/go forward.
+Alt - t Open the parent directory. $\leftarrow$ , $\rightarrow$ , $\uparrow$ , $\downarrow$ Select an item.
+Alt - + Or Enter Open an item.
 Alt - Enter Open an item's Properties dialog.

-Shift - Alt - ı Open an item and close the current directory.
+Shift - Alt - ↓ Open an item and close the current directory.

-Ctrl - L Transform the path bar from a button view to a text box.

-Exit this mode by pressing Enter (go to the location) or Esc (to remain in the current directory).

-Key Combination Description The path bar supports the URI schema, and can be used to connect to remote servers via FTP, SFTP, SSH, SMB and other protocols.
-For example, use ftp://tux@ftp.example.tld to connect to an FTP server ftp.example.tld with the user name tux. / Transform the path bar from a button view to a text box and replace the current path with /.
+Key Combination Description Ctrl - L Transform the path bar from a button view to a text box.
+Exit this mode by pressing Enter (go to the location) or Esc (to remain in the current directory). / Transform the path bar from a button view to a text box and replace the current path with $\underline{/}$ .
 Alt - Home Open your home directory.
 Any number or letter key Start a search within the current directories and their subdirectories.
 The character you pressed is used as the first character of the search term.
-Search happens as you type, you do not need to press Enter.
+Search happens as you type, you do not need to press Enter .
 Ctrl - T Start a search within the current directories and their subdirectories.
 The character you pressed is used as the first character of the search term.
 Search happens as you type, you do not need to press Enter .
 Del Moves the selected file or directory to the trash, from which it can be restored with Undo .

-2.1.2 Compressing files or directories
+2.1.2 Compressing Files or Directories